-Figure 3 Entry capacity investment planning process
+Figure 4 Entry capacity investment planning process

-For the avoidance of doubt, we do not undertake analysis for entry capacity transfer and trade processes as part of our planning cycle, as these are only applicable in the shorter term and so do not form part of the long-term investment process.
-These processes are described in the Entry Capacity Transfer and Trade Methodology Statement (ECTT)10.
+We do not undertake analysis for entry capacity transfer and trade processes as part of our planning cycle, as these are only applicable in the shorter term and so do not form part of the long-term investment process.
+These processes are described in the Entry Capacity Transfer and Trade Methodology Statement (ECTT)18.